Fujifilm X-E2 versus Fujifilm X100T

 |Leica X Typ 113 (⇒ lft | rgt)||APS-C||16.1||4928||3264||1080/30p||-||-||-||-|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The X-E2 and the X100T are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
-The following table reports on some other key feature differences and similarities of the Fujifilm X-E2, the Fujifilm X100T, and comparable cameras.
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
+The table below summarizes some of the other core capabilities of the Fujifilm X-E2 and Fujifilm X100T in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-E2 (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|